niconm89/BUSCO2Tree/README.md

 To make this `$PATH` modification available to all bash sessions, add the above lines to a startup script (e.g.`~/.bashrc`).

 ## BUSCO2Tree DNA for genome mode
 This repository also provides the script [BUSCO2Tree_fna.py](BUSCO2Tree_fna.py), which follows the same methodology but utilizes the coding sequences of orthologs to generate the phylogenetic tree instead of using amino acid sequence alignments.
-This functionality is specifically designed for use with the results of BUSCO runs in genome mode.
+This functionality is specifically designed for use with the results of BUSCO runs in genome or transcriptime mode.

 ---
 **Example data**